maiertech/website/src/routes/posts/improve-seo-for-your-next-js-site-by-adding-canonical-urls/index.md

 title: Improve SEO for your Next.js site by adding canonical URLs
 author: thilo
 published: 2021-06-04
-modified: 2021-09-24
+modified: 2022-06-28
 description:
-  Syndicating content can have a negative impact on your search ranking.
+  Syndicating content can harm your search ranking.
 Learn how to fix this by adding link tags with canonical URLs to your Next.js site.
-category: legacy
 links:
   - title: 'rel=canonical: the ultimate guide (Yoast)'
     href: https://yoast.com/rel-canonical/